8go/matrix-commander-rs/README.md

 Welcome to "matrix-commander-rs", a Matrix CLI client. ─── On the first run use --login to log in, to authenticate.
 On the second run we suggest to use --verify to get verified.
-Manual verification is built-in and can be used to verify devices.
+Manual verification is built-in and can be used to verify devices and users.
 Or combine both --login and --verify in the first run.
 On further runs "matrix-commander-rs" implements a simple Matrix CLI client that can send messages or files, listen to messages, operate on rooms, etc.  ───  ─── This project is currently only a vision.
 The Python package "matrix-commander" exists.
 The vision is to have a compatible program in Rust.
 I cannot do it myself, but I can coordinate and merge your pull requests.
 Have a look at the repo "https://github.com/8go/matrix-commander-rs/".
 Please help!